 Registering on Work for Good

-In order to set up an account, we need to collect information about you, including your name, business and email address.
+In order to set up an account, we need to collect information about you, including your name, business or charity name, email address and telephone number.
 As part of this process, you’ll need to register a username and password in order to access your account.

 What lawful bases do we rely on to use your personal data?